 3. Change Your Sleeping Position

 Sleeping on your back makes it easier for your airway to become obstructed.
 Being forced to adapt to a new sleeping position is difficult when you have spent a lot of your life sleeping in one position.
 But it is helpful.

 Elevating the top part of your bed can reduce snoring.
 The entire mattress has to be raised rather than just an extra pillow.

 5. Leave Nasal Passages Open

 Eliminating allergies or other sources of nasal congestion can aid in the prevention of snoring.
-During the night, breathing strips that cover your nose may open your nasal passages, along with internal nasal expanders.
+During the night, breathing strips that cover your nose may open your nasal passages and internal nasal expanders.
 Remember, this is only helpful if you snort through your nose.

 6. Develop Good Sleeping Habits

 Do not drink alcohol right before bed, and try to get the recommended sleeping time.
-If you overtire yourself and then go to bed, you are more likely to snore.
+You are more likely to snore if you overtire yourself and then go to bed.

 7. Change Your Pillows